microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-M365group.md

 ## Step 5: List instances of the access review

 The following query lists all instances of the access review definition.
-If your test tenant contains other M365 groups with guest users, this request will return 1 instance for every M365 group with guest users in the tenant.
+If your test tenant contains other Microsoft 365 groups with guest users, this request will return one instance for every Microsoft 365 group with guest users in the tenant.

 ### Request
 In this call, replace `c22ae540-b89a-4d24-bac0-4ef35e6591ea` with the **id** of your access review definition returned in Step 4.